HeyJiqingCode/AzureAIContentSafetyContainer-DifyPlugin/README.md

 **2）Authentication**

-On the Dify navigation page, go to Tools > Azure AI Content Safety Container > Authorize to fill in the API Endpoint and optional headers.
+On the Dify navigation page, go to Tools > Azure AI Content Safety Container > To Authorize to fill in the API Endpoint, API Version and optional headers.

 ![img](./_assets/configuration_steps-2.png)
 ![img](./_assets/configuration_steps-1.png)